Suits For Men

 When you’re trying on your suit jacket, do up the top button and take a look in the mirror.
 The overall shape of the jacket shouldn't change too much.
 You don’t want to look like a sausage that's been cinched in the middle.
 Make sure your tie isn't poking out beneath the button point, too.
 That’s a sign your jacket is too small.

 Pants will often need a bit of tailoring to fit just right, and that's okay.
-They shouldn't be too lose or too baggy, and they need to fit around your waist, bum, thighs and ankles.
-Another little detail is 'break' (the way the trouser hem sits on your shoes): you want to see a little dent, but nothing too baggy.
+They shouldn't be too loose or too tight and they need to fit around your waist, bum, thighs and ankles.
+Another little detail is the 'break' (the way the trouser hem sits on your shoes): you want to see a little dent, but nothing too baggy.
 It's what we call a mid-break.

 Types Of Suits

-If you're going the full-tailored suit, good for you.
+If you're going for a made-to-measure suit, good for you.
 That's the best way to guarantee a perfect fit.
 But it's not the only way.

-There's nothing wrong with shopping ready-made suits - you just need to be aware of the various cuts, styles and size.
+There's nothing wrong with shopping ready-made or off-the-rack suits - you just need to be aware of the various cuts, styles and size.
 A lot of the time this will come down to your body type.
-Slim builds will do better with slim-fit suits, which taper down to the waste.
-Bigger guys need a bit more room to move, so look for modern or classic-fit suits.
+Slim builds will do better with slim-fit suits, which taper down to the waist.
+Bigger guys need a bit more room to move, so look for modern or classic fit suits.

-Modern-fit suits are sort of a compromise between slim-fit and classic.
+Modern fit suits are sort of a compromise between an ultra-slim and a classic fit.
+We call this our Slim fit suits.
 They sit on the waist, and they're trim through the hips and thighs.
 The jacket and leg opening are both slightly tapered, so you get that subtle V-shape going on.
-Modern-fit pants are straight-legged, but with some fabric than your average slim-fit.
+Slim fit pants are straight-legged with a more refined fit.
+This fit is the most flattering for all body types.

 Classic suits are probably the most common suits out there.
+These are our Regular fit suits.
 They've got a more straight-up-and-down silhouette, and a relaxed fit through the shoulders, chest and waist.
 There's very little tapering going on.
-Classic suits also have a very straight leg, sitting up on the waste line.
-They're made for comfort, more than flash.
+Classic suits also have a very straight leg, sitting up on the waistline.

 Suit fabrics are another factor to consider.
 Sometimes they’re driven by price (cotton suits, for example, are usually much cheaper than wool), but think about the seasons too.